Prof Donna Heddle MA (Hons), PhD, FHEA, FSA Scot, FRSA

 University of the Highlands and Islands

-Prof Donna Heddle is Director of the University of the Highlands and Islands interdisciplinary Institute for Northern Studies based in Kirkwall and Lerwick in the Northern Isles.
+Prof Donna Heddle is Director of the University of the Highlands and Islands interdisciplinary Institute for Northern Studies based in Kirkwall in Orkney, Lerwick in Shetland, and Perth.
 She gained a PhD in Scottish Renaissance Literature from the University of Edinburgh and arrived in Orkney to set up the Cultural Studies department in June 1999.
 She was awarded a THES award in 2005 for her development of the BA (Hons) Cultural Studies of the Highlands and Islands programme and is now programme leader for the CertHE Tourist Guiding (North Highlands).

 She sat on the AHRC advisory panel for Napier University’s Intangible Cultural Heritage project; is a Director of HI-ARTS Arts Development Agency; was Secretary (2010) and Chair (2011) of the MLA International Scottish Studies group; and is a member of the Council of the Association for Scottish Literary Studies, the Universities Council for Modern Languages (Scotland), LLAS Scottish Advisory Board, and Universities Committee for Scottish Literature.